jtodd440/MathProblems/README.md

 # MathProblems
-graphs, visuals, and data created for use in math problems
+graphs, visuals, and data created for math problems

 This repo contains examples of my work for Walch Education.
 Here are some examples of data/graphs I made with python.
 Find the code for these graphs in the .ipynb files.
 (u6_ua_plots.ipynb line 148)